mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 2. **Cache the `LoginStrategyData` object**

    Because a login attempt could "fail" due to a need for Two Factor Authentication (2FA) or New Device Verification (NDV), we need to preserve the `LoginStrategyData` so that we can re-use it later when the user provides their 2FA or NDV token.
-This way, the user does not need to completely re-submit all of their credentials.
+This way, the user does not need to completely re-enter all of their credentials.

    The way we cache this `LoginStrategyData` is simply by saving it to a property called `cache` on the strategy.
 There will be more details on how this cache is used later on.

    <br />

-3. **Call the `startLogin()` method on the base `LoginStrategy`**
+3. **Call the `startLogIn()` method on the base `LoginStrategy`**

-   Next, we call the `startLogin()` method, which exists on the base `LoginStrategy` and is therefore common to all login strategies.
-The `startLogin()` method does the following:
+   Next, we call the `startLogIn()` method, which exists on the base `LoginStrategy` and is therefore common to all login strategies.
+The `startLogIn()` method does the following:
    1. **Makes a `POST` request to the `/connect/token` endpoint on our Identity Server**
       - `REQUEST`